skycommand/AdminScripts/README.md

 1. `Repair-AllVolumes.ps1`: Enumerates all fixed-disk volumes and sequentially runs `Repair-Volume` on them to scan them for errors.
 2. `Repair-Windows.ps1`: Repairs the online Windows instance by running DISM and SFC.
 Their logs are moved to the desktop.
+3. `NGEN Update.bat`: Runs NGEN inside Windows PowerShell.
+While PowerShell 6 and 7 run on .NET Core, Windows PowerShell and some Windows-exclusive PowerShell modules (which PowerShell 7 also loads) run on .NET Framework.
+Run this script with admin privileges whenever you update .NET Framework, or whenever you feel Windows PowerShell or PowerShell 7 for Windows are sluggish at launch time.

 ## Microsoft Antimalware